 We had purchased tickets a month in advance online, so we went right in and got lost in an an alternate universe:

-We could have spent all day there, but soon it was almost noon so Shayra went to meet a work friend living in Tokyo, Trish stayed behind to spend a little longer time at MORI, while the rest of us took a cab to Tokyo Station for a quick lunch.
-Afterwards we took a stroll through Wadakura Fountain Park.
+Soon it was almost noon, however, so Shayra went to meet a work friend living in Tokyo, Trish stayed behind to spend a little longer time at MORI, while the rest of us took a cab to Tokyo Station for a quick lunch before taking a nice stroll through Wadakura Fountain Park.

 Within Shinjuku is the entertainment and red light district of Kabukicho.
 This is also the area where Bob and Charlotte say their tearful goodbye at the end of Lost In Translation.

 That scene kills me every time I watch it — I had referenced that same scene 8 years ago after my first official monsoon.
 Why do I feel I haven’t changed a bit?